nerdofthedance/Nerd-of-the-Dance/README.md

 Some dancers including myself would like to have some means to memorize dance steps.
+There are quite a few suggestions for dance notation.
+[Manuel Bodirsky](http://www.lix.polytechnique.fr/~bodirsky/tango/notation.pdf) describes a rather concise system of symbols.
+He also gives an overview of other notations.
+[Thomas Rasche](http://www.tangonote.com/raschenotation/) uses keyboard characters.
+For me they both require some effort to learn before I can apply them easily, their level of abstraction is rather high.
+After learning them they can be written quite quickly.
+If you want you can easily apply the principles of this code to both of these notations.

-For me, a notation should be easy to understand, allow for describing the essential structure of a step and for some little extras and it should be possible to associate the steps with the music.
+For me, a notation should be intuitively easy to understand, allow for describing the essential structure of a step and for some little extras and it should be possible to associate the steps with the music.
+The burden is shifted from the reader to the author, if you want.
+This is how dance steps are generally presented to the broad public.

-Below is an easy example of a notation trying to meet these goals.
+Below is an easy example of such a notation.
 The step is taken from Tango Argentino and is called base con cruce, a basic step with a cross.

 ![Base con cruce](./Tango_Base_con_cruce.png)